 Prozac (fluoxetine), manufactured by Eli Lilly, is one of the world’s best-known, best-selling prescription antidepressant medications.
-Its litigation history is controversial.
-Lawsuits accuse Eli Lilly of failing to warn about Prozac side effects and using questionable marketing practices.
+But the infamous “happy pill” has also sparked considerable litigation.

-Beginning in the 1990s, the drug giant faced lawsuits alleging it failed to warn that the drug could cause violent behaviors and suicidal thoughts.
-More recently, plaintiffs sued Eli Lilly after the U.S. Food and Drug Administration linked Prozac and other selective serotonin reuptake inhibitors (SSRIs) to an increased risk of birth defects.
+In the 1990s, Eli Lilly faced lawsuits alleging it failed to warn that the drug could cause violent behaviors and suicidal thoughts.
+More recently, plaintiffs have sued Eli Lilly after the U.S. Food and Drug Administration linked Prozac and other selective serotonin reuptake inhibitors (SSRIs) to an increased risk of birth defects.

-In 1992, a federal judicial panel moved 75 federal Prozac cases to multidistrict litigation (MDL) 907 in the U.S. District Court for the Southern District of Indiana.
-But there were also hundreds of individual cases scattered across the country.
-By 2000, Eli Lilly had reportedly paid more than $50 million to settle more than 30 Prozac lawsuits related to murders or suicides.
-There were also undisclosed settlements.
+In 1992, the Federal Judicial Panel on Multidistrict Litigation moved 75 federal Prozac cases to MDL 907 in the U.S. District Court for the Southern District of Indiana.
+And hundreds of individual cases were scattered across the country.
+By 2000, Eli Lilly had reportedly paid more than $50 million to settle more than 30 Prozac lawsuits related to murders or suicides, which doesn’t include additional undisclosed settlement amounts.

-While Prozac suicide lawsuits spiked in the 1990s, the drug lost its patent, and litigation against Eli Lilly waned as generics flooded the market.
+After a spike in Prozac suicide lawsuits in the 1990s, the drug lost its patent, and litigation against Eli Lilly waned as generics flooded the market in 2001.
 An FDA-required black box warning for suicide ended all “failure to warn” lawsuits.
 The few cases that remain claim Prozac can cause birth defects.

 The MDL is no longer active.

-The Fentress case was the first major Prozac case in MDL 907 to go to trial.
-The 1994 lawsuit claimed Joseph T. Wesbecker was on Prozac in 1989 when he took an AK-47 and shot and killed eight colleagues, wounded 12 others and killed himself.
+- The Fentress case was the first major Prozac case to go to trial.
+The 1994 lawsuit claimed that Joseph T. Wesbecker was on Prozac in 1989 when he took an AK-47 and shot and killed eight colleagues, wounded 12 others and killed himself.
 After a jury ruled in favor of the drug company, the judge overseeing the trial accused Lilly of questionable ethics and trial fixing.
 Judge John Potter suspected something was amiss after plaintiffs’ attorneys deliberately withheld their strongest evidence against Lilly.
 Information later emerged that Lilly and the plaintiffs had reached a secret settlement during the trial so that the company would receive a favorable verdict.
 The exact details of the settlement are unknown.

-In another media-worthy case, a judge in Canada ruled that a teenager committed murder while on Prozac in 2009.
+- In another media-worthy case, a judge in Canada ruled that the effects of Prozac caused a teenager to murder his friend in 2009.
 Manitoba Judge Robert Heinrichs described how the killer went from being a loving child to a dark, depressed drug abuser, the Winnipeg Free Press reported.

 Romona Floyd filed a suit on behalf of her deceased daughter, Jessica Ann Ray, after a federally funded clinic improperly prescribed Prozac in 2006.
 According to Floyd, Prozac caused Ray to try to commit suicide.